We can see continuous development around the globe all the time.

 When it comes to development, the usage of paint is the most necessary thing for the new as well as old buildings.

 You also apply paint to the walls of your houses when they become dirty or old.

-However, the thing most of us do not care about is the safe disposal of the paint-cans after completing the paintwork whether at home or commercial buildings.
+However, the thing most of us do not care about is the safe disposal of the paint-cans after completing the paintwork whether at home, commercial buildings, or industries.